 In Exodus chapter 3, Moses encountered God at the burning bush.
 At first, he saw this as fascinating and marvelous then God spoke to him saying “Do not come near!
 Remove your sandals from your feet, for the place where you stand is holy ground (5).
 Afterward, Moses hid his face because he was afraid to look at God.
 This is key.
 Not that Moses was afraid, as in spooked, but he knew his sinfulness before the holiness of God.
 That’s a reoccurring thing in the Bible with many characters like Isaiah or Peter.

-God’s command is important too.
-God’s presence radically changes the normal mundane to a sacred place by His presence.
+God’s command is important.
+His presence radically changes the normal mundane to a sacred place.
 I like how Jesus does that, changes the ordinary to holy.
 He does that to us too.
 Changing us from sinners, to actually saving us from sin to help us become perfect.